maedbhk/MIT-Projects/progress/week-2.md

 * Effectively communicate scientific uncertainty to both experts and non-experts alike
 * Create models that are accessible to other researchers, FAIR, and demographically diverse
 * Address ethical questions that may arise throughout the entire process: as studies are being designed, data analyzed, and results disseminated
-* How can the results of this work be translated
+* How can the results of this work be translated to a clinical application?
+* Are our findings clinically useful?
+If not, have we at least learned something interesting about the brain with this question?

 ## Project Ideas
 * 1) can unique cerebellar fingerprints dissociate neuropsychiatric and neurodevelopmental disorders, above and beyond what would be expected from cortical fingerprints?
 I think I'd be first interested in analyzing the structural data before addressing functional connectivity